JB395/Bits-to-Target-and-Difficulty/README.md

 125000
 ```

 Don’t prune the blockchain if your wallet accepts incoming connections (over 8 peers) because your wallet needs to be able to send all the blocks to new peers coming online.

 ### reconsiderblock "blockhash"

 Hidden command.
 Removes invalidity status of a block and its descendants, used for code testing or in manual blockchain reorganization.
-This command can reverse the effects of invalidateblock.
+This command can reverse the effects of `invalidateblock`.
 Returns “null” if successful:

 ```
 reconsiderblock 263f7ab042135cb0e5479afd8385a237f8eb44b86135d29b34eb0fa82cc815f